 Imagine if you could fall asleep in 2 minutes under any condition and wake up well rested.

-The beauty is that anybody can use this sleep technique to fall asleep faster.
+The beauty is that anybody can learn how to fall asleep fast with the military method.

 The key to instant sleep is to relax your body, relax your mind, and then clear your mind of any active thoughts for 10 seconds.